Excellence in Orange County Ear Surgery (Otoplasty)

 Overview of Ear Surgery

 This patient’s protruding ear is caused by both an excess of cartilage as well as failure of the ear to curve backward.
-Both problems must be corrected to obtain the optimal result.
+Both problems were corrected to obtain the optimal result.

-Typical incision site.
-The incision is located behind the ear.
-This area heals exceptionally well and is well hidden allowing the incision to be virtually unnoticeable.
+A typical incision after otoplasty.
+The incision is located behind the ear, which heals exceptionally well and is well hidden, making the incision virtually unnoticeable.

 If you are dissatisfied with the appearance of your ears and are looking at your cosmetic surgery options to change their shape and size, Dr. Cruise has the knowledge and experience to help you achieve the results you want.
 As one of Orange County’s top plastic surgeons, Dr. Cruise believes in giving each patient the information they need to make the right decisions for their unique concerns and situation.
 Before your consultation, brose the gallery of otoplasty before and after pictures to find other patients with concerns similar to yours.
 At the consultation you can ask Dr. Cruise about your specific appearance and how ear surgery will alter it, and he will be able to provide you an idea of the results you can expect.